Ultimate Mark

 Right now, my animators are often teaching me about the very detailed setting.
 They're all from the generation that used to watch it, so they understand the content better than I do.
 That makes me think about something Mr. Tomino has been saying ever since we started working on L-Gaim.
 "We won't survive if we can't keep up with the sensibilities of young people, so let's always stay in touch with them."
 That's what he said, and I really believe it.

-Translator's Note: After starting out as an animator on series like Mushi Production's Tomorrow's Joe, Tatsunoko's Hurricane Polymar, and the Sunrise-created Raideen, Yamada served as an animation director on Gowapper-5 Gordam, Daioja, and the Tomino-directed Xabungle and L-Gaim.
+Translator's Note: After starting out as an animator on series like Mushi Production's Tomorrow's Joe, Tatsunoko's Hurricane Polymar, and the Sunrise-created Reideen, Yamada served as an animation director on Gowapper-5 Gordam, Daioja, and the Tomino-directed Xabungle and L-Gaim.
 He then played the same role on ten episodes of Z Gundam and eight episodes of Gundam ZZ, and was one of seven credited animation directors on Char's Counterattack.
 Though Yamada went on to work on series such as Patlabor, Samurai Troopers, and Future GPX Cyber Formula, so far as I know, his last credited work was on 1993's Go-Saurer.

 Animation Director